ID1019/elixir-docker-environment/README.md

 ### `make status`

-This can be used to see the active Docker container at that moment
+This can be used to see the active Docker container at that moment.

 ### `make stop`